benhunt29/ecotone-project/README.md

 #About:
 [Ecotone Partners] (http://ecotone-partners.com/) help their clients measure, manage, and communicate their social, environmental, and business (economical) impacts.
-They work with “hybrid” companies like non-profits that have business activities, traditional corporations that have philanthropy, and B-corps which are for-profit corporations that includes positive impact on society and the environment.
+They work with “hybrid” companies like non-profits, philanthropic corporations, and B-corps.

 #Project:
 Ecotone would like a calculator to discover cost savings and environmental impact of upcycling (Reuse vs. Recycling).